 Bathroom - new white bathroom with electric shower and screen

-Also included - travel cot, hair dryer, washing machine, iron and ironing board as well as use of drying green and garden at the back of the property
+Also included - travel cot, hair dryer, iron and ironing board and garden at the back of the property

 Sorry, no pets, stag/hen parties or smokers.